Are you a beginner photographer who doesn’t want to spend much money on equipment?

 The food was served on silver platters, and the drinks came in crystal glasses.

-I started taking pictures at 8 fps speed so that my camera lens won’t miss any moments.
+I started taking pictures at 8 fps speed so my camera lens wouldn’t miss any moments.

 Why is this camera the best?